Skip to main content

 ...

-APISIX loads these configuration files once at startup.
-If you make changes to these files, reload APISIX for changes to take effect.
+Configurations in config.yaml is loaded once at startup.
+If you make any updates to this file, reload APISIX for changes to take effect.

 apisix.yaml